 - Hitting flippers too early.
 You see the ball rolling towards the gutter; you want to save them, and OH!
 When you hit the flippers, it’s too early, knocking the ball into the gutter.

 - Hitting flippers too frequently.
 Believe it or not, hitting flippers to frequently can actually reduce your chances of keeping the ball up in the air.

 - Freezing up.
-It you’re too nervous, you might even shut down.
+If you’re too nervous, you might even shut down.
 Knowing what is the best move to take is vital to keeping the ball alive so if you freeze up, even for a second, you will lose your edge.

 How Distraction Wrecks Your Game

 While being nervous can cause a litany of bad moves, distraction’s dangers are fairly simple.
-When you’re too distracted from all the lights and noise, it’s normal to forget that you need to keep your eye on the ball.
+When you’re too distracted by all the lights and noise, it’s normal to forget that you need to keep your eye on the ball.
 This, in turn, causes you to miss your shot.